lihaoyi/macropy/readme.md

 new_tree, collected = transform.recurse_real(old_tree, initial_ctx)
 ```

 This provides it a large amount of versatility, and lets you use the `Walker` to recursively traverse and transform Python ASTs in interesting ways.
-If you inspect the source code of the macros in the [macropy/macros](macropy/macros) and [macropy/experimental](macropy/experimental) folders, you will see most of them make extensive use of `Walker`s in order to concisely perform their transformations.
+If you inspect the source code of the macros in the [macropy](macropy) and [macropy/experimental](macropy/experimental) folders, you will see most of them make extensive use of `Walker`s in order to concisely perform their transformations.
 If you find yourself needing a recursive traversal, you should think hard about why you cannot use a Walker before writing the recursion yourself.

 Macro Subtleties
 ================